1st Battalion (Australia): Lineage

-Although the 1st Battalion was not technically established until 1914, the unit takes its lineage from units that were raised in Sydney, New South Wales sixty years before then.
+Although the 1st Battalion was not technically established until 1914, the unit takes its lineage from units that were raised in Sydney sixty years before then.
 Indeed, the 1st Battalion was the oldest infantry battalion from New South Wales and is a successor unit of the Sydney Volunteer Rifles which were raised in 1854 in the then colony of New South Wales in response to concerns about possible threats posed by Russian naval forces in the Pacific during the Crimean War.
 Following that the unit went through a number of changes in composition and designation as the various colonial defence forces were reorganised during the mid to late 19th Century.
 By 1860 the unit had become known as the "Sydney Battalion", but in 1878 following the decision to introduce a system of partial payment for volunteer soldiers, the unit was absorbed into the 1st Regiment of New South Wales Volunteer Infantry.

 In 1885, the 1st Regiment provided a detachment of one officer and 75 men to serve in Sudan during the Mahdist War, for which they received the battle honour "Suakin 1885".
 During the Second Boer War 12 officers and 91 men from the regiment served in South Africa as part of the New South Wales contingent, for which they were later recognised with the battle honour of "South Africa 1899–1902".
 Following Federation the regiment became the 1st Australian Infantry Regiment.
 A system of universal training was introduced in 1911.
 Due to the large increase in the size of the Army the existing regiments were reorganised and redesignated.
 As a result, the regiment was split into three units—the 21st, 24th and 26th Infantry.